reynard93/test-obsidian/Writing cleaner code with DDD by Paul van der Slot.md

 different groups have different views on the same model it is the boundary within a domain where a particular domain model applies ubiq language unique per bounded context, a natural way to split up your model

+DRY vs Coupling across bounded contexts, Can't have both if we want to have DRY we will increase coupling, there is a trade-off inside a BC, DRY is very important reducing coupling is more important across bounded contexts
+	why?
+	autonomous, can evolve alone
+	decreased cognitive load -> only have to think about own bounded context